All stories

 • Limited mobility and balance concerns

 The good news is that a chair is enough.
-The easy core exercises for seniors in this article work the same muscle groups as traditional ab exercises, without asking you to get on the floor once.
+The easy core exercises for seniors in this article work the same muscle groups as traditional ab exercises, and every beginner-friendly move here can be done without ever getting on the floor.

 Want to get stronger at home, without gym equipment or joint strain?
 Try Ferra.